 How Does Spermidine Work?

-Research tells us at least one way spermidine works is by improving how we recycle cells.
+One way spermidine appears to work is by improving how we recycle cells.
 To be healthy, we need a way of getting rid of old/damaged cells.
-This process is called autophagy (self eating).
-It's pronounced “ah-tof-a-gee” If we can't recycle cells properly, this causes cellular defects which have been linked to the aging process.
+This process is called autophagy (self-eating).
+It's pronounced “ah-tof-a-gee” If we can't recycle cells properly, this causes cellular defects linked to aging.

 Spermidine And The Mitochondria